slidenerd/ec2-mean-test/EC2.md

 ![sudo apt-get update](https://imgur.com/V7drjPc.png)
  10. `sudo apt-get upgrade       # Strictly upgrades the current packages`
 ![sudo apt get upgrade](https://imgur.com/lN1K1S2.png)
- 11. The upgrade step will require a confirmation on your end, Press Y and you may also encounter a conflict in the menu package.
-You can read more about this issue [HERE](https://unix.stackexchange.com/questions/113732/a-new-version-of-configuration-file-etc-default-grub-is-available-but-the-vers) Report Broken Link
 ![Conflict in the menu package](https://imgur.com/Tr9Lq4X.png)
  12. `sudo apt-get dist-upgrade  # Installs updates (new ones)`
  13. At this stage, you want to restart your Ubuntu instance in order for the updates to take effect.